grievejia/andersen/README.md

 -----------------

-To build Andersen's analysis, you need to have a C++ compiler with C++14 support installed (e.g. g++ 4.9 or later, clang++ 3.4 or later).
+To build Andersen's analysis, you need to have a C++ compiler with C++14 support installed (e.g. g++ 4.9 or later, clang++ 3.4 or later) as well as cmake 2.8.8 or later.
 It should compile without trouble on most recent Linux or MacXOS machines.

 1. Download the source code of LLVM 3.6.
 Older version of LLVM are guaranteed not to work because of API changes.